MahiPardhi1/AI-DataCenter-EPC-Assistant/README.md

-# 🏢 CortexEPC — AI-Powered Data Centre EPC Project Intelligence Platform
+# 🏢 AI-Powered Data Centre EPC Intelligence Platform

-**One relational dataset.
-Five AI modules.
-A single source of truth for a data centre build.**

-> Project ID: `PRJ-MUM-2026` · Domain: EPC (Engineering, Procurement & Construction) for hyperscale data centres · Built for [Hackathon Name / Track]

----
+### One Unified Dataset • Five AI Modules • One Intelligent Dashboard

+An end-to-end AI platform that assists EPC teams throughout the lifecycle of a hyperscale data centre project by combining document intelligence, compliance verification, schedule forecasting, supply chain monitoring, and commissioning quality assurance into a single Streamlit application.

 ## 1. The Problem